15 Best Rick and Morty Characters, Ranked

 What’s better than a full-grown Rick in all his infamous glory, you ask?
 The mind and conscience of one, trapped in the body of a younger, smaller Rick, crying out for help in songs and raps that nobody seems to understand, which is what makes it all the more funny since the cries for help are not cryptic at all.
 They are, in fact, quite literal.

 Tiny Rick had a catchphrase that is somehow still stuck inside my head, and he also managed to become one of the coolest kids in school overnight.
 Sound logic to it all, which is especially interesting.
 However, the reason I love Tiny Rick so much more (apart from his catchphrase, that is) is that he made the entire school dance to “Let me out, this is not a dance!”, his musical rendition for asking for help from his grandkids Summer and Morty, ending suitably with, “I am dying in a vat in the garage!”.
-In whatever little understanding I have of it, I see effective dark humour here, employed to great comical effect.
-I also may have a particular fondness for the only episode in which Tiny Rick appears, and that is partially because of Morty’s “get your shit together” moment with Summer which is absolutely, unabashedly hilarious.
+In whatever little understanding I have of it, I see effective dark humor here, employed to great comical effect.
+I also may have a particular fondness for the only episode in which Tiny Rick appears, and that is partially because of Morty’s “get your shit together” moment with Summer, which is absolutely, unabashedly hilarious.

 Read More: Best Sitcoms of All Time